 India’s Latest Market Cap to GDP Ratio

-India’s Market Cap to GDP Ratio Recovers from March Lows.
-In current Equity market outlook, India’s Market Cap to GDP ratio recovered to 68 from 56, the sharpest decline in March 2020 (Lowest since FY2009-10).
+India’s Market Cap to GDP Ratio Rebounds from March Lows.
+In current Equity market outlook as on August 2020, India’s Market Cap to GDP ratio recovered to 78 from 56, the sharpest decline in March 2020 (Lowest since FY2009-10).

 In March 2020, the Indian stock market seemed to be closer to the bottom of current correction phase.
 After the steepest correction of almost 30% (YTD), India’s Market Cap to GDP ratio is at its lowest since FY2010, leading to unprecedented collapse in market valuations in bear markets.

 Market Cap to GDP Ratio, also popularly known as the Buffett Indicator is used to assess the valuations of the stock markets of a country.
 Let us discuss what does this valuation metric tell, how to interpret the ratio, what are the limitations of The Buffett Indicator in the Context of Indian Market Valuation etc.

 Market Cap to GDP Ratio | The Buffett Indicator